How It Works

 Command Description

 /journal (aliases: /j, /log) Open the Quest Journal.
-Shows active and completed quests with the last dialogue seen for each, plus objectives (or goal text) for the current page.
-Players can toggle quest tracking to show objectives/goal text on the HUD.
+Shows active and completed quests with the last dialogue seen for each, plus objectives for the current page.
+Players can toggle quest tracking to show objectives on the HUD.
+The journal remembers the last tab and quest the player was viewing and reopens to it next time; if the remembered entry no longer exists (quest removed, completed), it opens to the first available quest instead.

-/qlconfig Open the personal quest settings UI to configure preferred language and auto-track HUD behaviour.
+/qlconfig Open the personal quest settings UI to configure preferred language, auto-track HUD behaviour, HUD anchor corner, and exact HUD pixel offsets.
+Language changes take effect immediately.
 Requires the questlines.config.use permission.

 Permissions